-4 key factors to consider in performance testing of E-commerce applicationsCigniti Technologies
+4 key factors to consider in Performance Testing of E-commerce applicationsCigniti Technologies

 Listen on the go!

-E-retailers have always grappled with the problem of never being able to accurately predict the number of visitors that can come to their site at any point of time.
+E-tailers have always grappled with the problem of never being able to accurately predict the number of visitors that can come to their site at any point of time.
 E-commerce history is replete with incidents when websites have performed poorly or even buckled under a sudden rush of traffic, leaving shoppers stranded and causing a dip in the brand image of the retailer.

 So, what can retailers do to ensure their sites hold up against a sudden shopping frenzy or a higher than expected traffic?
 The answer lies in adopting a performance testing strategy that takes into account the following key considerations:

-E-retailers needs to ensure that website performance is not impacted by the geographical location of their customers.
+Checking performance across geographies: E-retailers need to ensure that website performance is not impacted by the geographical location of their customers.
 Key work flows need to be tested for satisfactory performance across the customer base.
 Testing ahead of peak periods like the holiday season or before a grand sale is announced also helps businesses to deliver good customer experience.
 An important factor to consider is the variation in browsers and devices.
 This involves working with not just the technical team, but also the marketing team to understand the campaigns and promotions that will be executed.

-Mobile accounts for 1 in 10 e-commerce dollars.
-In line with this, retailers are coming up with apps or tuning their websites to be mobile-friendly.
+Due attention to mobile: We are living in a mobile-first age.
+For most consumers, if a business is not on mobile, it does not exist.
 Performance testing for mobile ensures sites perform as desired and apps do not crash under peak loads.
 Using load generation software can help simulate peak loads.
-The biggest challenge in mobile testing is the huge variety in devices, networks and platforms.
-Testing needs to address performance issues arising as a result of these variations.
+The biggest challenge in mobile testing is the huge variety in devices, networks, and platforms.
+The testing process needs to address performance issues arising as a result of these variations.